wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/settings_guide.md

 The radio button at the top of the page has these options.
 During Wayfair plugin onboarding, Wayfair will instruct on which option is appropriate for the Plentymarkets user.
 * `Wayfair shipping`
-    * Your orders are shipped by Wayfair
+    * Your orders' shipments are arranged by Wayfair, to be shipped by a carrier chosen by Wayfair
-    * You only need to tell Wayfair when the order is ready for shipment
+    * You need to tell Wayfair when the order is ready for shipment
-    * You need to get tracking information back from Wayfair into Plentymarkets
+    * You need to get tracking information back from Wayfair into your Plentymarkets orders

 * `Own account shipping`
     * You ship your own orders via your own carriers